Villadelfia/dmgtris/README.md

 ScoreIncrement = ((Level + Lines) >> 4 + 1 + Soft) x Combo x Lines x Bravo.

 ScoreIncrement points are then awarded.

-## Playing
-You can build the game yourself, or use the binary [here](https://git.villadelfia.org/villadelfia/dmgtris/raw/branch/master/bin/DMGTRIS.GBC) or [here](https://github.com/Villadelfia/DMGTRIS/raw/master/bin/DMGTRIS.GBC).

-The game should run in any accurate emulator.
-For Windows or Linux using Wine [bgb](https://bgb.bircd.org/) is generally regarded as the best option.
-For macOS [SameBoy](https://sameboy.github.io/) comes recommended.

-Please do not try running it on older emulators such as VBA, since this game uses the semi-randomness of the initial game boy memory as one source of RNG entropy.

 ## Controls